andreidev1/deepbookpy/docs/quick-start.md

     print(tx_result.result_string)
 ```

-**_NOTE:_**  At this moment deepbook is under development and you might experiencing issues with `dee6` package.
+**_NOTE:_**  At this moment deepbook is under development and you might experience issues with `dee6` package.
 Additionally you can use this `0x8da36ef392a7d2b1e7dac2a987767eea5a415d843d3d34cb66bec6434001f931` address as package id.